AMD Beats 25x20 Goal for Mobile CPU Energy Efficiency

-AMD has handily beaten a goal its 2014 goal, known as "25x20," to make its mobile CPUs 26 times more energy efficient by the year 2020.
+AMD has handily beaten its 2014 goal, known as "25x20," to make its mobile CPUs 25 times more energy efficient by the year 2020.
 The company says that the AMD Ryzen 7 4800H beat the company's baseline measurements by 31.7 times.

 The company didn't release any specific results, but listed that the new testing performed on April 15 with the baseline chip, the AMD FX-7600P, as well as numerous processors since, including the AMD FX-8800P, AMD FX-9830P, AMD Ryzen 7 2700U, AMD Ryzen 7 2800H, AMD Ryzen 7 3750H and AMD Ryzen 7 4800H.